IshanMehta115/Ishanmehta115/README.md

-<h3 align="center">I am a programmer passionate about full-stack web development and machine learning, with experience in Django.
+<h3 align="center">👨‍💻 I am a programmer passionate about full-stack web development and machine learning, with experience in Django.
 Combining my technical skills with a design-oriented mindset, I bring a unique perspective to my work.
-Let's collaborate and build innovative software solutions that leave a lasting impression!
+Let's collaborate and build innovative software solutions that leave a lasting impression! 🚀
 <br><br></h3>
   <h4 align="center">Want to know more about me? ⭐ <a href="https://ishanmehta115.github.io/">Check out my portfolio.</a>⭐</h4><br><br><br>